Sharing is caring!

 Advocating for racial justice is more than recognizing that a problem exists.
 Advocating for racial justice takes more than just feeling guilty for being white.
 It takes more than just admitting that we’re privileged and that we feel “bad” for the way things are.

 It will take persistence and determination.

+I see you.
 I’ve seen so many men and women speak up this week.
-So many people, who “do not usually get into politics” have decided to pick up the megaphone and shout that we side with the underprivileged.
+So many people, who “do not usually get into politics” have decided to pick up the megaphone and shout that we side with the marginalized.
 We hear the unheard battle cries beneath decades of oppression.

 I’ve decided to stand up and use my voice too.
 I’m here to be a beacon of hope.
 A breath of fresh air.
 A sense of, “I got you and I’m not going anywhere.”

 I am showing up to hold heavy spaces.
 I am showing up to heavy conversations.
 I am holding bricks while treading water.